Zynga cuts 5 percent of work force, ending 13 games

-SAN FRANCISCO (Reuters) - Zynga Inc laid off 5 percent of its full-time workforce and shut its Boston office on Tuesday as it embarked on a sweeping cost-cutting campaign that may eventually see the “FarmVille” game creator close its Japanese and British studios as well.
+SAN FRANCISCO (Reuters) - Zynga Inc has laid off 5 percent of its full-time workforce and shut its Boston office, launching a sweeping overhaul that may also see the struggling “FarmVille” creator close its Japanese and British offices.

-The company, which is trying to arrest a steep decline in earnings as users gradually migrate onto mobile devices or rival games, plans to “sunset” 13 unspecified older titles, Chief Executive Mark Pincus said in a staff memo on Tuesday that was published on the company blog.
+The company, which is trying to arrest a steep decline in earnings as users gradually migrate onto mobile devices or rival games, plans to “sunset” 13 unspecified older titles, Chief Executive Mark Pincus said in a staff memo on Tuesday.

-“This is the most painful part of an overall cost reduction plan that also includes significant cuts in spending on data hosting, advertising and outside services, primarily contractors,” Pincus wrote in his memo.
+The company provided Reuters with a copy of the message to employees, which came a day before the struggling game-maker was due to report third-quarter earnings.

-Pincus said the cuts would accompany a regime of “more stringent budget and resource allocation around new games and partner projects,” hinting at a fundamental change for a company that was known for expanding aggressively through hires and acquisition deals before it went public to fanfare last December.
+Pincus added that Zynga would significantly pull back its investment in “The Ville” game - a major recent initiative - and scale back on its Austin, Texas studio as it sought to cut costs.
+He also said the company is “proposing” the closure of its Japanese and British offices.

-In March, Pincus made a gamble to acquire game studio OMGPOP for $180 million before acknowledging this month that the deal didn’t pan out, leading to a $90 million writedown.
+“This is the most painful part of an overall cost reduction plan that also includes significant cuts in spending on data hosting, advertising and outside services, primarily contractors,” Pincus said in his memo.

 Rumors of the layoffs in Austin and Boston had spread on gaming blogs and over social networks during the day, and the company’s shares closed down more than 5 percent, at $2.20.
 But they bounced back 4.5 percent to $2.30 in after-hours trade, following news of the cost-cutting initiatives.